KevinWMatthews/blog_jekyll/_posts/2018-12-03-python-list-comprehensions-in-ruby.md

         square the number
 ```

-Complex but simple, depending on your point of view.
+Complex yet simple, depending on your point of view.
 Powerful either way.

 ## Ruby Methods